drrobotk/drrobotk.github.io/aboutme.md

 <a name="academia"></a>
 # Academia and Research

-I completed an MSci in Mathematics, with First Class Honours, and a PhD in Applied Mathematics and Theoretical Physics at [King's College London](https://www.kcl.ac.uk/).
+I completed an MSci in Mathematics, with **First Class Honours**, and a PhD in Applied Mathematics and Theoretical Physics at [King's College London](https://www.kcl.ac.uk/).

 <p align="center"><a href="https://www.kcl.ac.uk/"><img src="/assets/img/kcl.jpeg" alt="isolated" width="175"/></a></p>